Valentine's Day Memory Game for Preschoolers

 Valentine’s Day Books

-A good way to introduce this activity and every other activity you do is by reading stories.
-It is tremendously essential to engage your preschoolers with books from the very beginning, not only to introduce a theme but also to help them develop those pre-reading and pre-writing skills that later on are going to be key to acquiring a good foundation for reading and writing.
+Reading stories is an excellent way to introduce this and every other activity you do.
+It is essential to engage your preschoolers with books from the beginning to introduce a theme and help them develop pre-reading and pre-writing skills that will be key to acquiring a good foundation for reading and writing.

 These are some of my favorite books for Valentine’s Day month: